Visa cost and requirements

 - The previous month's bank statements, from bank accounts in the UK and/or your country.

-It is recommended that you check with the bank beforehand to clarify what information is needed, as some banks may vary with their request for information.
+You should check with the bank beforehand to clarify what information is needed, as some banks may vary with their request for information.

 As well as general post services, the post office also offer a banking service.
 You can find out more on the Post Office website.